CONSUMER ALERTS AND WARNINGS

 BEWARE OF PHONY "LEGAL AID" SCAMS

 Beware of offices calling themselves "Legal Aid" who are not the official non profit public legal assistance office.
 They attempt to confuse the public into thinking they are an official office there to help you.
-They are in fact scams who charge hefty fees for incompetent services usually by an untrained non licensed person.
+They may in fact simply be a scam that will charge hefty fees for incompetent services usually by an untrained non licensed person.
 They may also offer legal services by a non attorney illegally practicing law without a a license.
 The true Legal Aid offices do not solicit and do not charge such fees.
 California law forbids such practices by these imposters.
 If you need legal assistance and qualify for free legal help, contact the true and official Legal Aid in San Diego or in your area.

 Business and Professions Code section 6159.52.

 "It is unlawful for any person or organization to use the term "legal aid," "legal aide," or any confusingly similar name in any

 firm name, trade name, fictitious business name, or any other designation, or on any advertisement, letterhead, business card,